j2ung/cse15l-lab-reports/lab2.md

 ## Part 3 - Reflection

 In lab 2 and 3, I learned how to remotely connect to servers.
+I was able to use Java's built-in classes to build and run web servers.
+I began to understand the purpose of paths and the reason behind every interaction I had.